 Emergency Departments

-MRI Conditional stretchers enable rapid patient response in emergencies.
+MR Conditional stretchers enable rapid patient response in emergencies.
 MRI Med’s stretchers allow patients to be transferred safely and efficiently from the ER to the MRI scanner without compromising imaging accuracy.

 Outpatient Clinics